pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

 ## Changes to the Enterprise Server Setup

-Your enterprise server is [deployed in the same way as any regular cluster](#deploy-pachyderm-in-production-with-a-proxy) with a few differences (no object-store and one unique PostgreSQL database required: `dex`).
+Your enterprise server is [deployed in the same way as any regular cluster](#deploy-pachyderm-in-production-with-a-proxy) with a few differences (no object-store and two PostgreSQL databases required: `dex` and `pachyderm`).
 The same applies when deploying an enterprise server with a proxy.

 Note that the enterprise server will be deployed behind its proxy, as will each cluster registered to this enterprise server.